-Alcohol-free toners are good for extra hydration and they prepare your skin for better absorption.
+Alcohol-free toners are good for extra hydration and prepare your skin for better absorption.
 You can use a sheet mask for some extra hydration.

 7. Avoid using any kind of scrubs or exfoliators.

 Exfoliating the skin can address dullness by removing dead skin cells.
-If you do want to use any kind of an exfoliator, you can go for a salicylic acid or a glycolic acid wash or a face wash just once a week.
+If you do want to use any kind of an exfoliator, you can go for a salicylic acid or a glycolic acid wash, or a face wash just once a week.

 These chemicals won’t cruelly scrape your skin.
 There is only going to gently exfoliate the top dead skin layer of your skin and expose the fresher skin.

 This will help in making your skin fresher and also help in better penetration of whatever active ingredients you apply on your face.
-So if you do want to exfoliate your skin using a chemical exfoliator.
+So if you do want to exfoliate your skin use a chemical exfoliator.